Mike124-r/How-to-Sign-in-Mediacom/docs/index.rst

-How to Log in to Your Mediacom Account
+How to Sign in to Your Mediacom Account
 ============================================

 .. toctree::